 - To see the important road signs in Germany please visit Important Road Signs

-Personal Safety and Mandatory Equipment in Vehicle
+1. Personal Safety and Mandatory Equipment in the Vehicle

-All passengers are required to fasten seat belts.
-If any of the passenger is traveling without seat belt, driver of the vehicle has to pay the fine upto 50 Euros.
-Children under 3 years must be seated in child seat in the rear of the vehicle.
-Children under 12 years or shorter than 1.5m years must be seated in rear of the vehicle.
-Child seat or proper restraint is recommended for all children under 12 years.
+All passengers are required to fasten their seatbelts.
+The driver of the vehicle must also ensure that all passengers have fastened their seatbelts.
+If any of the passengers is traveling without a seatbelt, the driver of the vehicle has to pay a fine of up to 50 Euros.
+Children under 3 years must be seated in the child seat in the rear of the vehicle.
+Children under 12 years or shorter than 1.5 m years must be seated in the rear of the vehicle.
+A child seat or proper restraint is recommended for all children under 12 years.

 Some equipment is mandatory in every traveling vehicle in Germany that includes: